By Erin Free

 Irene Kamp also wrote a stage play, The Great Indoors, which was the story of an anti-Semitic German immigrant caught up in the civil-rights upheavals in the South in the 1960’s, and had a brief Broadway run in 1966.
 Kamp made her big screen debut, however, some time beforehand, with 1961’s Paris Blues.
 Directed by the great Martin Ritt, this hip, energetic romantic drama stars Paul Newman and Sidney Poitier as two American ex-pat jazz musos in Paris whose heads are understandably turned by US tourists Joanne Woodward and Diahann Carroll.
 The dialogue really swings, and the film has an enjoyable terseness to it.

-Kamp next worked on 1961’s Love In A Goldfish Bowl, a romantic love triangle tale and vehicle for Fabian, before working with her husband Louis Kamp on 1962’s The Lion (A Kenya-set adventure starring Willian Holden, Trevor Howard and Capucine) and the adaptation of 1965’s The Sandpiper, with Elizabeth Taylor and Richard Burton.
+Kamp next worked on 1961’s Love In a Goldfish Bowl, a romantic love triangle tale and vehicle for Fabian, before working with her husband Louis Kamp on 1962’s The Lion (A Kenya-set adventure starring Willian Holden, Trevor Howard and Capucine) and the adaptation of 1965’s The Sandpiper, with Elizabeth Taylor and Richard Burton.
 For her two most interesting credits, Irene Kamp was credited as Grimes Grice, the amusing pseudonym she apparently used for collaborations she wasn’t happy with.
 Though she might not have liked how the films turned out, credit is certainly due to Irene Kamp for her work on Don Siegel’s brooding, sexually explosive 1971 Clint Eastwood-starring drama The Beguiled (which was adapted from Thomas Cullinan’s novel) and for the 1972 horror-thriller The Possession Of Joel Delaney, which was adapted from Ramona Stewart’s novel, and is a quietly shocking commentary on class and family fracture in America in the 1970s.

 Kamp worked with her husband on her final two credits, the 1975 TV mini-series Lincoln, starring Hal Holbrook as the famed US President, and 1975’s The Old Curiosity Shop (also known as Mr. Quilp), an adaptation of Charles Dickens’ novel starring Anthony Newley and David Hemmings.
 After a battle with cancer, Irene Kamp passed away in 1985 from a heart attack at the age of 74.
 A near-lifetime scribe in a variety of mediums, there’s more than enough idiosyncrasy and personality in Irene Kamp’s work to decry her wholly unsung screenwriting career.